-As General Engineering Consultant to the North Texas Tollway Authority and in accordance with the requirements set forth in the NTTA System Amended and Restated Trust Agreement Section 504, Atkins North America, Inc. (Atkins) is pleased to submit the Fiscal Year 19 (FY19) System Annual Inspection Report.
+As General Engineering Consultant to the North Texas Tollway Authority and in accordance with the requirements set forth in the NTTA System Amended and Restated Trust Agreement Section 504, Atkins North America, Inc. (Atkins) is pleased to submit the Fiscal Year 20 (FY20) System Annual Inspection Report.

-Atkins completed the System inspections in September 2019 and reports that the system's Tollways, Toll Bridges, and Toll Tunnel have been maintained in good repair, working order and condition.
+Atkins completed the System inspections in September 2020 and reports that the system's Tollways, Toll Bridges, and Toll Tunnel have been maintained in good repair, working order and condition.
 This observation was based on a general visual inspection of the roadway, walls, bridges, tunnel, and facilities.
 Results of the inspections are presented in greater detail within this report.
 A complete list of findings has been transmitted to the Maintenance Department under a separate cover.

 Atkins recommends that the Authority continue to implement the routine maintenance as budgeted and scoped, and to also implement the planned major maintenance projects planned for the ensuing fiscal year.
-Through coordination with NTTA staff and review of the anticipated Reserve Maintenance Projects scheduled for FY20, the following budgets, to be presented at the October 3, 2019, Finance and Audit Committee meeting and subject to Board approval at the December board meeting, are recommended:
+Through coordination with NTTA staff and review of the anticipated Reserve Maintenance Projects scheduled for FY21, the following budgets, which will be presented at the October 21, 2020, Board of Directors' meeting and subject to Board approval at the December 2020 board meeting, are recommended:

-Operation and Maintenance Fund (OMF): \$195.5 million Reserve Maintenance Fund (RMF): \$61.4 million
+Operation and Maintenance Fund (OMF): \$175.0 million Reserve Maintenance Fund (RMF): \$57.1 million